twitocode/Tantalum/content/University/Year 1/ECON 1BB3/Chapter 4 Notes.md

 we can measure GDP in terms of total expenditure or as the total income received by households **Gross Domestic Income**: the sum of income payments to households

+THERES MORE TO THIS I JUST DONT KNOW HOW TO DO IT